Sanjanaa20/JENKINS/README.md

 ##### Why Jenkins?
 - Highly configurable system by itself and known for its flexibility.
 ##### Uses
-• Generate test reports
+- Generate test reports
-• Integrate with many different version control systems.
+- Integrate with many different version control systems.
-• Notify stakeholders with build status and deploys directly to production or test environments.
+- Notify stakeholders with build status and deploys directly to production or test environments.

 #### Installation
 Default installation in /var/lib/jenkins and to login get the password by /secrets/initialAdminPassword to unlock within the browser.
 Then install the add on Extensions to use the plugins.

+#### Procedure
+1. After creating ==> freestyle project.
+2. Go to build ==> execute shell , command , build and save.